RealToughCandy/Common_Problems_Jr_Devs_Should_Know/README.md

 # Common_Problems_Jr_Devs_Should_Know

-A collection of problems & concepts junior developers should know (and be able to solve!), according to people in charge.
+A collection of problems & concepts new junior developers should know (and be able to solve!), according to people in charge.

 These problems have been submitted by: